wbaopaul/umMDR/README.md

 # umMDR
------A unified model based MDR framework for detecting gene-gene interaction
+A unified model based MDR framework for detecting gene-gene interaction

-Two step
+## Description:
-1.assign high/low status (S) for each genotype combination (cell) by traditional mdr approaches 2.modeling: use glm, and use ridge regression to account for marginal effects
+ A two-step unified model based MDR approach (UM-MDR), in which, the significance of a multi-locus model, even a high-order model, can be easily obtained through a regression framework, and a semiparametric correction procedure is designed for control type I error rates

 Key idea: assume the null distributioin is non-central chisquare for testing association between phenotype and S;
 the non-cetral parameter is estimated through a small number of permulation (say 5 or 10 times)

-## Install and Usage
+## Installation and Usage
 * Download the package MaxmzpAUC_0.1.tar.gz
 * In R,
   * To install: